Adolf Furtwängler: Career

-In 1894 he left Berlin to succeed his early mentor, Heinrich von Brunn, as professor of classical archaeology in Munich, where he was also Director of the Munich Glyptothek.
-In 1896 in his book Beschreibung der geschnittenen Steine im Antiquarium, Furtwängler excluded from his own catalogs of engraved stones in Berlin those engraved gems that were associated with magic, as their artistic value was considered by him not important.
-For this reason, he was convinced that these type of engraved stones have to be removed also from the on-display collection the Department of Egyptology.
+In 1894, he left Berlin to succeed his early mentor, Heinrich von Brunn, as professor of classical archaeology in Munich, where he was also Director of the Munich Glyptothek.
+In 1896 in his book Beschreibung der geschnittenen Steine im Antiquarium, Furtwängler excluded from his own catalogues of engraved stones in Berlin those engraved gems that were associated with magic, as their artistic value was considered by him not important.
+For this reason, he was convinced that these types of engraved stones should also be removed from the display of the collection in the Department of Egyptology.

 Furtwängler published a study on Greek engraved gems and their inscriptions Die Antiken Gemmen (1900).
 With Karl W. Reichhold he initiated the corpus of Greek vases, Griechische Vasenmalerei in 1904, issued in fascicles.
 After Furtwängler's death, Friedrich Hauser assumed editorship; a third volume of Furtwängler's Griechische Vasenmalerei was published in 1932.